-David feels that striving for work life balance in the classical sense will only lead to stress and a feeling of failure by not being able to achieve it.
-He doesn’t think people can simply start their day at 8:30am and end it at 5:00pm, then go on to things outside of the office.
-He feels that it’s more complicated and makes some interesting points.
+David feels that striving for work-life balance in the classical sense will only lead to stress and a feeling of failure by not being able to achieve it.
+He doesn’t think people can simply start their day at 8:30 am and end it at 5:00 pm, then go on to things outside of the office.
+He feels that it’s more complicated.

-It isn’t.
-You may hear the arguments about how this isn’t the way the real world works.
+You may hear arguments about how this isn’t the way the real world works.
 I would argue that we have more control over our schedules than we think.
 Having kids can make it difficult, but it’s actually still very doable.

-A part of our culture since the beginning
+Work-life balance has been part of our culture since the beginning.

-While what we are doing may seem rare, we aren’t the only ones.
-Treehouse who is one of our customers is exploding and they only work 4 days a week!
+While what we’re doing may seem rare, we aren’t the only ones.
+Treehouse, one of our customers, is exploding, and they only work 4 days a week!

 How to make it happen